 2. The Dashboard

-Of course at Elmastudio themes are our favorite topic.
+Of course, at Elmastudio themes are our favorite topic.
 Themes are the design templates for WordPress websites.
-So the theme is responsible for the look of the website in the frontend.
+In other words, the theme is responsible for the look of the website in the frontend.

 4. The Blog